Climate activists block roads, march in global protests

 “We must stay here and rebel until the government proclaims an ecological emergency and acts accordingly,” Rackete said.

-Founded in Britain last year, Extinction Rebellion, also known as XR, now has chapters in some 50 countries.
-The group said the protests Monday were taking place in 60 cities worldwide.
+Founded in Britain last year, Extinction Rebellion now has chapters in some 50 countries.
+The group said the protests Monday were taking place in 60 cities worldwide in countries including Turkey, Canada, South Africa, Mexico and elsewhere.

 Mike Corder in The Hague, Netherlands, Danica Kirka in London, David Rising in Berlin, Jim Mustian in New York, Alex Turnbull and Oleg Cetinic in Paris, and Aritz Parra in Madrid, contributed to this report.